List of Daredevil (TV series) characters: Foggy Nelson

 Franklin "Foggy" Percy Nelson (portrayed by Elden Henson) met Matt Murdock at law school and became best friends with him.
 After interning together at Landman and Zack, Nelson and Murdock start their own law firm in Hell's Kitchen, where Nelson wants to fight for 'the little guy'.
 His friendship with Murdock falters after he discovers the latter's vigilante activities, but they become close again following their defeat of Fisk.

 Henson joined the cast as Nelson in June 2014, and in April 2015 he spoke of his excitement for the character's role in the series, saying "I was really excited as I was getting the scripts and reading that Foggy wasn't just a useless sidekick.
 He's not just comic relief.
 I mean, he is some of those things.
 He does have comic relief, but it was exciting to know that these other characters would have their own path and their own things that they're dealing with."
 Maslansky noted that "In the original comics illustrations Foggy wears a bowtie and his color palette is lively.
 We updated his look but didn't stray from his overall distinctive style—quirky but not flamboyant.
 He favors warm colors and printed shirts.
 His ties are patterned with animals or objects.
 Even his socks are patterned and colorful.
 The audience may never see them, but the actor does.
 Foggy has one particular accessory that helps define his look, a vintage tie-bar w/ the letter "F".
 We imagine it was a gift from his father."

-Henson reprised the role in Marvel Studios' Disney+ series Daredevil: Born Again.
+Henson reprised the role in Daredevil: Born Again.

 James Wesley

 James Wesley (portrayed by Toby Leonard Moore) is Wilson Fisk's right-hand man and friend who does a lot of his hands-on work.
 After discovering that Page met with Fisk's beloved mother while investigating Fisk, Wesley confronts Page in an attempt to blackmail her and is killed by Page with his own gun in self-defense.

 Moore was announced as cast in the role of Wesley in October 2014.
 Moore described Wesley as an "interesting character to play, because in one moment he can be incredibly charming, and in the next, dastardly as all hell, manipulative and Machiavellian, but always loyal to Wilson Fisk."
 Talking about the killing of Wesley by Page, and if it was due to carelessness on the behalf of the former, DeKnight said "It was a moment of underestimating Karen Page.
 We always knew he was going to die; that was decided at the beginning of the season that Karen was going to kill Wesley at some point but the mechanics of 'how' were tricky.
 It's not so much a moment of carelessness as it was underestimating Karen.
 He dies because Wilson Fisk is worried about him.
 That moment when Fisk calls him is the split-second distraction that allows Karen to grab the gun."

+Moore reprised the role in the second season of Daredevil: Born Again.